graben1437/titan1withtp3.1/README.md

 * 1255 - (doc change)
 * 1246
 * 1258 - LOCAL_ONE support
+* 1263 - technically was already fixed in this build, but adding the pull request # as reference there are actually several missing/incorrect properties in the sample props files.

 Many of the changes in this build are submitted to the main titan 3.1 stream as pull requests